-Without a doubt Tesla Model 3 reviews have sparked an avalanche of comments both pro and con.
-Some love the minimalist interior; others miss the buttons and dials.
-Exterior door handles provoke angst from those that want a handle, and marvel at the simplicity and appearance from others.
-Others want dials and idiot lights not some large cell phone in the middle of the dash or lack of a dash.
+Without a doubt, Tesla Model 3 reviews have sparked an avalanche of comments both pro and con.
+Some love the minimalist interior, others miss the buttons and dials.
+Exterior door handles provoke angst from those who want a normal handle, and are a marvel of simplicity and beauty from others.
+Some want dials and idiot lights, not some large cell phone in the middle of the dash or lack of a dash.
 Reports of lots full of unsold Model 3s are held up as evidence that no one is buying them, while financial services report that Tesla can’t deliver sold Model 3s fast enough and the average sales price with options and accessories is approaching twice the base sticker price.

 What Is It?

 How does it look?
 While beauty is subjective, the Model 3 looks beautiful.
-Apparently 450000 people agree with me if order numbers tell anything.
-There is no question it is a sibling of the Model S. I do like the wheel appearance without the aero covers, debated putting them back on for the trip but vanity won out over efficiency.
+Apparently, at least 450,000 people agree with me, if order numbers tell anything.
+There is no question it is a sibling of the Model S. I do like the wheel appearance without the aero covers, debated putting them back on for the trip, but vanity won out over efficiency.

-Next we had to load up the car.
-Many reviewers state the official storage capacity of fifteen cubic feet.
-I didn’t have any cubic feet to pack but did have suitcases, a road bike, bike gear and pump, a cooler for munchies, a box of model trains to donate to a museum in Hendersonville NC and of course we were going to pick up sister-in-law with her suitcase and carry-on.
+Next, we had to load up the car.
+Many reviewers state the official storage capacity of 15 cubic feet.
+I didn’t have any cubic feet to pack, but did have suitcases, a road bike, bike gear and pump, a cooler for munchies, a box of model trains to donate to a museum in Hendersonville, NC, and of course we were going to pick up sister-in-law with her suitcase and carry-on bag.
 The Model 3 swallowed all the stuff up without effort.

 Navigation And A Shortcoming

 The drive north towards Asheville brought the first issue that I would ask Tesla to consider.
-The navigation system told us that we would stop to charge in Lake City, FL, then Macon, Georgia and then at the Supercharger in Asheville.
-The trip started out great, but the coffee we were sipping demanded that we stop in Ocala, FL after only 200 miles.
-There is a Supercharger there so we plugged in while we recycled the coffee.
-Somewhat disconcerting to be depositing used coffee and the cell phone beeps with a message from the car telling me that charging is complete and let’s get moving.
+The navigation system told us that we would stop to charge in Lake City, Florida; then Macon, Georgia; and then at the Supercharger in Asheville.
+The trip started out great, but the coffee we were sipping demanded that we stop in Ocala after only 200 miles.
+There is a Supercharger there, so we plugged in while we recycled the coffee.
+Somewhat disconcerted to be depositing used coffee and the cell phone beeps with a message from the car telling me that charging is complete and let’s get moving.
 There should be a trip planning feature to add in bladder stops.
 The unscheduled stop meant that the original route and stops changed and we ended up with one additional short charging session before reaching Asheville.